zaproxy/zaproxy-website/site/content/getting-started/index.md

 ##### Install ZAP
 The first thing to do is install ZAP on the system you intend to perform pentesting on.
 Download the appropriate installer from the [Download](/download/) page.

+Warning: OWASP is not a verified developer with Apple.
+On MacOS, you will see a message like: `“OWASP ZAP.app” cannot be opened because the developer cannot be verified.` To circumvent this check, you would need to go to "System Preferences" > "Security & Privacy" at the bottom of the dialog.
+You will see a message saying that "OWASP ZAP" was blocked.
+Next to it, if you trust the downloaded installer, you can click "Open anyway".

 Note that ZAP requires Java 8+ in order to run.
-The Mac OS/X installer includes an appropriate version of Java but you must install Java 8+ separately for Windows, Linux, and Cross-Platform versions.
+The MacOS installer includes an appropriate version of Java but you must install Java 8+ separately for Windows, Linux, and Cross-Platform versions.
 The Docker versions do not require you to install Java.

 Once the installation is complete, launch ZAP and read the license terms.
 Click **Agree** if you accept the terms, and ZAP will finish installing, then ZAP will automatically start.